kurtulusbulus/kurtulusbulus.github.io/index.markdown

 ![image](/assets/me_2_small.jpg#center)

 Hi!
 My name is Kurtuluş.
-This is the website where I share my research, background and a couple of blog posts.
-I'm interested in machine learning and computational biology, especially computational neuroscience.
+This is my personal website, where I aim to share my research, background and ,hopefully, a series of blog posts about machine learning and neuroscience.
+My main research interests include machine/deep learning, computational neuroscience and neural engineering.